cr/thd74/flash_update_protocol.md

 Commands are obfuscated on the wire.
 You will see two random identical attention bytes at the beginning of each command packet.
 Since you know they ought to be `0xab 0xab`, just *xor* the first byte with *0xab* and xor the result with the whole command packet to get the cleartext.

-The *xor* byte is not negotiated anywhere.
-The hypothesis is that the flasher chooses a random byte and the programmer in the device uses the logic above to determine it.
-Consequently, when we write our custom flasher, we should be able to simply transmit in the clear as that is equivalent to "randomly" choosing 0 as *xor* byte.
+The *xor* byte may be negotiated in the initial magic sequence, but it well may be not.
+A hypothesis to test is whether the flasher chooses a random byte and the programmer in the device uses the logic above to determine it instead of deriving it from the magic sequence.
+Consequently, when we write our custom flasher, we may be able to simply transmit in the clear as that is equivalent to "randomly" choosing 0 as *xor* byte.

 ### Observed command verbs
  * [OUT] `0x30`